michaellinden/gnn-dep-parsing/README.md

 `dev_v3.3.0.conllu`
 `test_v3.3.0.conllu`

 Finally, the intial vector encodings for each word rely on the GloVe embeddings.
-This file is already included in the `data/` directory for convenience.
+This file cannot be uploaded due to github file size limitations in this repository.
+However, it can be downloaded [here](https://github.com/allenai/spv2/blob/master/model/glove.6B.100d.txt.gz)

 ```bash
 $ cat data/dev.debug